iZUMi-kyouka/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning:** Note that if you have undone some operations, and you perform operations that modify any recruit, you will not be able to redo these undone operations anymore.
+**Warning:** If you have undone some operations, and you perform operations that modify any recruit, you will not be able to redo these undone operations anymore.
 </box>

 Format: `redo`

 Examples usage scenario:
-1. You delete recruit Li
+1. You delete recruit Li.
-2. You realise you still need recruit Li's email
+2. You realise you still need recruit Li's email.
-3. You type `undo` to undo deletion of recruit Li and check his email
+3. You type `undo` to undo deletion of recruit Li and check his email.
-5. You type `redo` again to redo the deletion of Recruit Li
+5. You type `redo` again to redo the deletion of Recruit Li.

 ### Locating recruits by name: `find`